 AMM BIO-4: Prevention of Shrimp Entrapment.
 Shrimp are difficult to detect, so their presence would be assumed for in-water work areas.
-These areas would be carefully isolated and all shrimp would be relocated.
-Prior to TCDS installation a USFWS-approved biologist would install one-eighth inch mesh block nets outside Project impact areas and across the creek at a minimum of 20 feet above and below the dewatering limits to isolate the work area.
-Then, the biologist would remove all shrimp within the block nets using a one-eighth inch seine and/or dip nets, focusing on overhanging vegetation submerged along the creek bank.
-Shrimp would be relocated to suitable habitat downstream of the dewatering system.
-Then the cofferdams would be installed and the block nets removed, all monitored by the biologist.
-Pump intakes would be completely screened with wire mesh no larger than 0.2 inch.
-The pumps would be fitted with anti-entrapment device(s) to prevent shrimp from being drawn into them or impinged on intake screening.
-The USFWS-approved biologist would remain on-site and survey for shrimp and monitor turbidity levels within the cofferdams during the active dewatering and would capture and relocate shrimp as necessary.
+These areas will be carefully isolated and all shrimp will be relocated.
+Prior to temporary creek diversion system installation a USFWS-approved biologist will install one-eighth inch mesh block nets outside Project impact areas and across the creek at a minimum of 20 feet above and below the dewatering limits to isolate the work area.
+Then, the biologist will remove all shrimp within the block nets using a one-eighth inch seine and/or dip nets, focusing on overhanging vegetation submerged along the creek bank.
+Shrimp will be relocated to suitable habitat downstream of the dewatering system.
+Then the cofferdams will be installed and the block nets removed, all monitored by the biologist.
+Pump intakes will be completely screened with wire mesh no larger than 0.2 inch.
+The pumps will be fitted with anti-entrapment device(s) to prevent shrimp from being drawn into them or impinged on intake screening.
+The USFWS-approved biologist will remain on-site and survey for shrimp and monitor turbidity levels within the cofferdams during the active dewatering and will capture and relocate shrimp as necessary.